LERA 27th Annual PhD Student Consortium

 The registration fee includes access to both the PhD Student Consortium and to the entire 4 days of LERA Annual Meeting.

-Register at XXX.
+Register at the 77th Annual Meeting homepage.
 For best price register by the early bird discount deadline, March 25, 2025.
 Registration fee is deeply discounted for LERA student members.

 Reimbursement